wbuz24/undergrad-repo/S23/Neuromorphic/Literature/processors.md

 A pointer to the current neuron is initialized and iterates 1000 timesteps and for each timestep:
-- the input charge is updated in a vector
+- the input charge is updated in a vector (I_vals)
 - if the given neuron fires, the current neuron's charge is written to a text file